hyunwoongko/kss/README.md

 ```
 The result of Kss is same with gold label.
 This means that Kss considers the two problems.
 Of course, it's not easy to detect that parts while splitting sentences, so Kss has one more step after splitting sentences.
 It's postprocessing step which corrects some problems in segemenration results.
 For example, Korean sentence doesn't start from josa (조사).
 Therefore if one of the segmented result started from josa (조사), Kss recognizes this as embraced sentence (안긴문장), and attaches this to previous sentence.
 For your information, Kss has many powerful postprocessing algorithms to correct wrong segementation results than this.

-In conclusion, Kss consider a lot of things in Korean sentences.
+In conclusion, Kss considers more than other libraries in Korean sentences.
 And these considerations led to difference in performance.

 #### 6) Speed analysis
 I also measured speed of tools to compare their computation efficiency.
 The following table shows computation time of each tool when it splits `sample.txt` (41 sentences).